 Métro: Edgar Quinet

-16. Sip A Glass Of Natural Wine In Paris 14eme
+16. Sip A Glass Of Natural Wine In Paris 14

 You feel a bit like family at Bobance Bar and Cave. as the friendly owner welcomes you to sample some natural wines.
 The tables spill into the buzzing courtyard and the natural wines flow.
 Settle on your choice of wine, pair it with oysters or a delicious charcuterie board and sit back and enjoy the village feel here in the 14th arrondissement of Paris.

-17. Go Hungry To rue Daguerre In Paris 14
+17. Things To Do In The 14th Arrondissement: Go Hungry To rue Daguerre

 Stroll awhile, fill your basket and then stop for a coffee at one of the cafés.